DonMVB/aws/AWS_Assoc_SAA_C02.md

 Amazon FSx for Windows File Server provides a fully managed native Microsoft File System.

 ### 1.14.2.
 Amazon FSx for Windows Key Details
+- Updated 1/23/2021
 - Move your Windows-based applications that require SMB file storage in AWS.
-What is [link](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/what-is.html)
+What is FSx [link]. (https://docs.aws.amazon.com/fsx/latest/WindowsGuide/what-is.html)
 - Built on Windows Server.
+Purchaed by the GB and amount of throughput.
 - Exists for Microsoft-based applications.
+Uses native Windows Vol Shadow Svc (VSS).
 - SMB-based file storage - choose FSx.
 - FSx for Windows also permits connectivity between on-premise servers and AWS.
+- Two levels of availability / durability.
+Single-AZ and Multi-AZ.
+Multi-AZ supports failover because it provisions a secondary server.
 - You can use Microsoft Active Directory to authenticate into the file system.
 - Provides multiple levels of security and compliance to help ensure your data is protected.
 - AWS FSx automatically encrypts your data at-rest and in-transit.
-- You can access Amazon FSx for Windows from a variety of compute resources: EC2, Workspaces, AppStream 2.X, VMware Cloud VMs.
+- You can map shares from Amazon FSx for Windows from a variety of compute resources: EC2, Workspaces, AppStream 2.X, VMware Cloud VMs.
 - You can deploy your Amazon FSx for Windows in a single AZ or in a Multi-AZ configuration.
 - You can use SSD or HDD for the storage device depending on your requirements.
 - FSx for Windows support daily automated backups and admins take take backups when needed as well.